Wensan-Git/Personal-Projects/README.md

 # Personal-Projects
 This repo contains a selection of small projects that I have self-conducted or conducted with a university class: including many Data Structures and Machine Learning model implementations, and multiple designed games.\
 \
 Also, this repo contains some web apps that I am still actively working on, such as the pet finder app.
-Some of the code base is incomplete and I will upload a demo and full code once I finish working on the rest and launch the projects.\
+Some part of the code base is intentionally left incomplete and I will upload a demo and full code once I finish working on the rest and launch the project.\
 \
 Some other projects include a ChatApp mimicking the backend of a slack chat app as well as a set of distributed systems project written in golang.\
 \